The CityPathways Steering Committee possesses decades of expertise in effective formal and informal learning settings.

 From mid 2010-2013, Danielle lived abroad in Central America, Southeast Asia, and Europe, during which time she worked at Wide Circle in Brussels, consulting on projects related to having a mindset for excellence, the future of work, and customer-centricity.

-Prior to joining FHI360, Cal was the SeniorDirector ofPrograms for MOUSE where he led the development and implementation of an information and communication technology-focused youth development program calledMOUSE Squad.
+Earlier in his career, Cal was the SeniorDirector ofPrograms for MOUSE where he led the development and implementation of an information and communication technology-focused youth development program calledMOUSE Squad.
 The program is now having a positive impactin more than 300 locations in the United States, including New York City, Chicago, California, and Texas and, in partnership with Microsoft, the MOUSE Help Desk curriculum is accessible in more than 50 countries worldwide.
 Cal started his career as a both a classroom teacher (grades 5-12) and as a middle-grades dean.

 Michael Preston has developed, implemented, and studied learning technologies for more than a decade.
 Michael is the Executive Director of the NYC Foundation for Computer Science Education (CSNYC) He previously worked for four years at the NYC Department of Education's Office of Postsecondary Readiness, overseeing technology projects that promote innovative school practices and student-centered learning.
 Prior to the NYCDOE, he worked at the Columbia Center for New Media Teaching and Learning (CCNMTL), an instructional technology research and development organization within Columbia University, where he led teams that created multimedia analysis tools.
 He has taught courses in psychology and education at Teachers College and developed technology programs at New Visions for Public Schools.
 Michael received a Ph.D. in Cognitive Studies in Education from Teachers College, Columbia University, and a B.A. in East Asian Studies from Harvard University.